As of January 1, 2021, there were 45,637 licensed pharmacists in Canada.

-For more information on the number of licensed pharmacists in each province or territory, visit the National Association of Pharmacy Regulatory Authorities’ (NAPRA) website.
+Detailed information on the number of licensed pharmacists in each province or territory is available on the National Association of Pharmacy Regulatory Authorities’ (NAPRA) website.

-The links below provide information that may help you gain a better understanding of the opportunities and limitations regarding the job market for pharmacists in Canada.
+The links below provide information that may help to gain a better understanding of the opportunities and limitations regarding the job market for pharmacists in Canada.

 - 2013/14 Student Guide – Supplement from Pharmacy Practice

-There are two kinds of practice environments: patient environments and non-patient environments.
-See below for a list of career options with different work environments.
+There are two types of practice environments: patient environments and non-patient environments.
+Below is a list of career options with different work environments.

 Pharmacists interact with members of the public in organizations such as:

 Some pharmacists work in hospitals, serving either patients who are admitted to the hospital (“in-patients”) or patients accessing the hospital for less than a day (“out-patients”).

 Most pharmacists find employment in community pharmacies.
 These are independent organizations that serve the public directly.
 Canadians often refer to these businesses as “pharmacies” or “drug stores.”